Wanting or Trying to be “Off the Grid”

 They are listed below.
 BUT – none of these 46 ways will make enough money to support ALL your needs, you need a big-ticket product that you can make in the “Off Time” (winter) and sell at any time.

-The products are “Do It Yourself” products and can be manufactured with material that can be purchased at your local hardware store.
+Our products are “Do It Yourself” products and can be manufactured with material that can be purchased at your local hardware store.
 The prices listed on the web site are suggested.
-You may charge any price and you keep all the money.
-There are no fees, other the cost of the Workshop, which you could back with your first sale.

 - Earth Pizza Oven